-- Maximum speed limit on campus is 15 m.p.h.
+- The maximum speed limit on campus is 15 m.p.h.

-- Students, faculty, and staff members who operate a motor vehicle on campus must register their vehicle at the SMCC Registration and Records Office and display the sticker in accordance with current regulations.
+- Faculty and staff members who operate a motor vehicle on campus must register their vehicle at the SMCC Registration and Records Office and display the sticker in accordance with current regulations.

 - Drivers must observe and comply with all traffic control devices.
 All vehicles must stop at marked crosswalks and yield to pedestrian traffic within the crosswalks.

 - Persons driving on campus must follow directions given by Public Safety Officers and furnish student or other identification when so required.

 - Vehicles may be parked only in those spaces designated for a particular sticker.

 - Students may park in any marked parking space except those marked Visitors, Handicapped, Maintenance, No Parking or any area with a red or yellow curb.